 Contact information – means information that would enable an individual to be contacted at a place of business and includes name, position name or title, business telephone number, business address, business email or business fax number.
 Contact information is not covered by this policy or PIPA.

-Privacy Officer – means the individual designated responsibility for ensuring that Derek L. Chase & Associates Ltd. complies with this policy and PIPA.
+Privacy Officer – means the individual designated responsibility for ensuring that Chase & Associates. complies with this policy and PIPA.

 1.1 Unless the purposes for collecting personal information are obvious and the person voluntarily provides his or her personal information for those purposes, we will communicate the purposes for which personal information is being collected, either orally or in writing, before or at the time of collection.

 1.2 We will only collect information that is necessary to fulfill the following purposes: